hhsaito/react-bios/README.md

 # react-bios
 Updating bios using React

-This is a React.js version of the JavaScript modal and is in the process of being built.
+This is a React.js version of the JavaScript modal.
 Currently, the elements have been moved into components and the search has been moved into React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).